Richalbert/holbertonschool-shell/permissions/README.md

 11. Directories

 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+12. More directories

+This script create a directory called my_dir with permissions 751